 “God created the world to be good.
 What I’m supposed to do is help things be good.”

 JoAnne’s life is a testament to what powerful change can happen when a person sincerely tries to answer this question.
 Can social change truly be that simple, if enough people believe as she does?

 The majority of activism is arguably to get people to care — to see one’s humanity tied to the humanity of another, whether it’s a corporate executive or a garment worker.
 That work alone is so taxing because there aren’t more people saying yes to collective struggle.
-Some people may dedicate themselves to justice work because they are oppressed — the story of their life demanding no other recourse — but JoAnne dedicated herself to this difficult work while uniquely privileged, without major trauma
+Some people may dedicate themselves to justice work because they are oppressed — the story of their life demanding no other recourse — but JoAnne dedicated herself to this difficult work while uniquely privileged, without major trauma from incarceration.

 That isn’t to say her journey has been all easy.
 JoAnne shared about her previous international work experience with the Disciples of Christ.
 At the height of the Cold War between the U.S. and the Soviet Union, when mutually assured nuclear destruction was a very real fear, the Soviet churches convened an international conference attended by over 600 people from 90 countries around the world to speak out against the Cold War and send a message to their respective governments.
 The conference title is a mouthful: The World Conference of Religious Workers for Saving the Sacred Gift of Life from Nuclear Catastrophe.

 JoAnne attended as a delegate representing the National Council of Churches (an ecumenical organization that the Disciples of Christ is a member of); she was the only Asian American and only woman plenary speaker, sharing the story of Sadako and the thousand paper cranes to illustrate the imperative for world peace.